-Certified teachers who work a long term assignment of greater than 20 days are paid the daily rate of \$120, retroactive to the first day of the assignment.
+Certified teachers who work a long term assignment are paid the daily rate of \$120, retroactive to the first day of the assignment.
 However, in order to qualify for this rate of pay, the teacher must hold a valid teaching certificate in the subject area being taught.

-- Questions regarding your paychecks should be directed to the Payroll Office, 397-8679, not the Substitute Office. - 7.
-Substitutes can research their current and past paycheck information, as well as their personal information, by accessing the Employee Self Service (ESS) module of the MUNIS accounting system.
+Questions regarding your paychecks should be directed to the Payroll Office, 397-8679, not the Substitute Office.

+Substitutes can view their current and past paycheck information, as well as review and update their personal information, including making any direct deposit banking changes and tax withholding elections, by accessing the Employee Self Service (ESS).
 Instructions for logging in to ESS are found in Appendix J of this handbook.